 Read a book that's unrelated to business

-I'm currently working my way through Cory Doctorow's Walkaway and it transports me to another world.
-One that is utterly different to my own.
-With so much focus on something else, it's a kind of healthy meditation... and, even better, I have no time to think about work.
+I'm currently working my way through Cory Doctorow's Walkaway, and it transports me to another world: one that is utterly different from my own.
+With so much focus on something else, it's a kind of healthy meditation.
+Even better, I have no time to think about work.
 Stock up on lots of great fiction and aim to read a chapter each night.
 Opting for a book, instead of another screen, will help you unwind.

 Have a bedtime routine